 What to expect:

-You may be asked to remove all clothing (you’ll still be covered with a sarong or sheet) so the therapist can keep the quick tempo and move from your shoulders to your glutes and back up in two seconds flat.
+You may be asked to remove all clothing, but you’ll still be covered with a sarong or sheet, so the therapist can keep the quick tempo and move from your shoulders to your glutes and back up in no time flat.